dkomorowska/my-projects/README.md

-A collection of various C++ projects that implement simple but interesting functionalities.
+A collection of various C++ and Python projects that implement simple but interesting functionalities.